-Postman auth
+Postman auth types

-- Collection-level auth applies to every request in the collection, unless overridden by auth settings for a child folder or request.
+Collection-level auth | Applies to every request in the collection, unless overridden by auth settings for a child folder or request |

-- Folder-level auth applies to descendant folders and requests, unless overridden by auth settings for a child folder or request.
+Folder-level auth | Applies to descendant folders and requests, unless overridden by auth settings for a child folder or request |

-- Request-level auth applies to the individual request.
+Request-level auth | Applies to the individual request |

-mabl auth
+mabl auth types

-- Test-level auth applies to every request in the API test, unless overridden by auth set at the request level.
+Test-level auth | Applies to every request in the API test, unless overridden by auth set at the flow or request level |

-- Request-level auth applies to the individual request.
+Request-level auth | Applies to the individual request |

 How authorization settings are imported into mabl